Split, Croatia: Sport and recreation

+Football

 The main football club is HNK Hajduk Split, one of the most popular clubs in Croatia supported by a large fan association known as Torcida Split, while RNK Split is the city's second club.
 Torcida Split is the oldest fan group in Europe estimated 1950.
 The largest football stadium is the Poljud Stadium (Hajduk's ground), with around 35,000 capacity (55,000 prior to the renovation to an all-seater).
-Slaven Bilić, Aljoša Asanović, Igor Tudor, and Stipe Pletikosa are some of the famous Split natives who started their careers at Hajduk.
+Slaven Bilić, Aljoša Asanović, Igor Tudor, Robert Jarni, and Stipe Pletikosa are some of the natives who started their careers at Hajduk.
 Basketball is also popular, and the city basketball club, KK Split, holds the record of winning the EuroLeague three consecutive times (1989–1991), with notable players like Toni Kukoč and Dino Rađa, both of whom are Split natives.
+Together with Poljud Stadium, Split also has an indoor sports and entertainment arena Spaladium Arena build for 2009 World Men's Handball Championship, which was held in Croatia.
+Split was one of the host cities of the 2009 World Men's Handball Championship.
+Its capacity is around 12,000 spectators (in basketball events).
+The cost of the arena was evenly divided between the city and the government.
+Ivano Balić, two-time IHF World Player of the Year was Split's best handball player.
+Arena held events and concerts for popular Croatian musitians like Severina, Jelena Rozga, Parni Valjak, Nina Badrić, and international mainstream artists like Iron Maiden, Guns N' Roses, The Cult, Zucchero, Simple Minds.

 Former WWE wrestler and WWE Hall of Fame member Josip Peruzović, better known as Nikolai Volkoff, was born in Split.

-Split's most famous tennis players are the retired 2001 Wimbledon champion Goran Ivanišević, Mario Ančić (Super Mario), Nikola Pilić and Željko Franulović.
+Split's notable tennis players are the retired 2001 Wimbledon champion Goran Ivanišević, Mario Ančić (Super Mario), Nikola Pilić and Željko Franulović.
 Marina Eraković was also born in Split.

-Members of the local rowing club HVK Gusar won numerous Olympic and World Championship medals.
+Swimming and water sports

-Swimming also has a long tradition in Split, with Đurđica Bjedov (1968 Olympic gold medal and Olympic record in the 100 m breaststroke), Duje Draganja and Vanja Rogulj as the most famous swimmers from the city.
+Swimming also has a long tradition in Split, with Đurđica Bjedov (1968 Olympic gold medal and Olympic record in the 100 m breaststroke), Duje Draganja and Vanja Rogulj as the city's top swimmers.
 As a member of the ASK Split athletics club, the champion Blanka Vlašić also originates from the city.
 The biggest sports events to be held in Split were the 1979 Mediterranean Games, and the 1990 European Athletics Championships.

-Split was one of the host cities of the 2009 World Men's Handball Championship.
-The city constructed a new sporting arena for the event, the Spaladium Arena.
-Its capacity is around 12,000 spectators (in basketball events).
-The cost of the arena was evenly divided between the city and the government.
-Ivano Balić, two time IHF World Player of the Year is the most famous handball player to come from Split.
+Members of the local rowing club HVK Gusar won numerous Olympic and World Championship medals.